Jainpriyal/Netconf-Perl-Client/README.md

    This example invokes the query called get_chassis_inventory.

      # Step 1: set up the query
-     my $query = "get_chassis_inventory";
+     // RPC tag <get-chassis-inventory> should be querried as below my $query = "get_chassis_inventory";
      my %queryargs = ( detail => 1 );
      # Step 2: Create a Netconf Manager object and connect to Networks routing platform